jdavis/jdavis.github.com/_drafts/tdd-vs-bdd.md

 Let's see an example of how a developer would do this.

-Let's say a developer wants to write a function that does `this`.
+Let's say a developer wants to write a function that does something simple, like calculate a factorial (obviously a rather contrived example but it will show us the difference between TDD and BDD).
 The normal approach that TDD dictates is to use the function and then assert that the result satisfies a certain value.

 In this example, we're going to use a JavaScript testing framework called [Mocha](http://visionmedia.github.io/mocha/).
 The tests might look something